yorikvanhavre/Draft-dxf-importer/README.md

     import importDXF
     print importDXF.CURRENTDXFLIB

 Then, by using the "branch" button at he top of this page, you can change the version that you will be downloading.
-Or, more simply, you can use the links provided in the first paragraph of this text.
+Or, more simply, you can use the links provided above.